 Services

-Jacquelyn Iyamah created Interior Race Theory in 2022, to examine how interior design shapes the experiences of Black, brown, and racialized communities.
-Initially centered on the home, the theory now spans typologies such as workplaces, schools, and retail, addressing elements such as decor, atmosphere, circulation, and infrastructure.
-Building on this theory, Jacquelyn developed the RED Standard™—a comprehensive design standard that provides criteria for creating safe, healthy, accessible, and sustainable buildings and interiors for racialized communities.
+Jacquelyn Iyamah created Interior Race Theory in 2022, to examine how interior design shapes the experiences of Black and brown communities.
+Initially centered on the home, the theory now spans typologies such as workplaces, schools, and retail, addressing elements such as facades, circulation, lighting, decor, and more.
+Building on this theory, Jacquelyn developed the RED Guideline™—a comprehensive design standard that provides criteria for creating racially equitable buildings and interiors for Black and brown.
 Her approach bridges pedagogy and practice.

 Pedagogy-based offerings deepen understanding of racialized experiences in space and include: